dagster-io/dagster/docs/sections/api/apidocs/libraries/dagster_k8s.rst

 Faster local development (with an existing K8s cluster)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you already have a development K8s cluster available, you can run tests on that cluster vs. running locally in ``kind``.

 For this to work, first build and deploy the test image to a registry available to your cluster.
-For example, with ECR:
+For example, with a private ECR repository:

 .. code-block::

    ./python_modules/dagster-test/dagster_test/test_project/build.sh 3.7.6
-   docker tag dagster-docker-buildkite:latest $AWS_ACCOUNT_ID.dkr.ecr.us-west-1.amazonaws.com/dagster-k8s-tests:2020-04-21T21-04-06
+   docker tag dagster-docker-buildkite:latest $AWS_ACCOUNT_ID.dkr.ecr.us-west-2.amazonaws.com/dagster-k8s-tests:2020-04-21T21-04-06

    aws ecr get-login --no-include-email --region us-west-1 | sh docker push $AWS_ACCOUNT_ID.dkr.ecr.us-west-1.amazonaws.com/dagster-k8s-tests:2020-04-21T21-04-06